-The items can be grouped considering each different phase of the consumption experience, this leads to five sets of items.
-Items named E1-E2 relate to the initial phase of consumption experience when the customer recognizes to have a specific need to be satisfied and explores aspects of major influence on it.
+Scale's items can be grouped considering each different phase of consumption experience, this leads to five sets of items.
+Items named E1-E2 (see Appendix) relate to the initial phase of consumption experience when the customer recognizes to have a specific need to be satisfied and explores aspects of major influence on it.
 Items R1-R6 regard the phase of collecting information and the ways through which this is achieved, pointing out parameters considered for evaluating information themselves, such as clearness, reliability, accessibility and so on.
 Items V1-V4 are linked with the third phase of comparing different options and examining standards used by customers for selecting between them.
 Items U1-U5 regard purchase evaluation focusing on what makes customers buy a specific product.
 Finally, items P1-P6 refer to post-purchase evaluation.
 In addition, in order to evaluate criterion and construct validity four more items were included.
 Item S1 intends to measure customer satisfaction with reference to the entire consumption experience.
 Items C1, C2 and C3 concern repurchase intention, positive word of mouth and absence of complaints.
 Respondents were asked to express their judgement on each item on a seven-point Likert scale where 1 means "completely not satisfied" and 7 "completely satisfied".
+Data were collected on a (non-probabilistic) sample of 300 units.
+Many questionnaires (250) were administered by an interviewer out of retail stores, while the remainders 50 ones were sent by e-